Frequently Asked Questions

 How do you print the blocks?

-Britt uses a combination of hand burnishing and an etching press to pull her prints.
+Britt uses an etching press to pull her prints, with additional hand burnishing.

 Are all prints made by hand?

-The limited edition prints are an accurate reflection of how the block is printed.
-Due to the handmade nature of the editioned prints, no two prints look exactly alike.
+Each print is an accurate reflection of how the block is printed.
+Due to the handmade nature of printing, no two prints look exactly alike.
 Each print has its own subtle and unique variations and imperfections.

 Copyright